 Big hitters like “Gimme Shelter” and “Midnight Rambler” hog much of the attention, but it’s actually the folksy numbers around them that give Let It Bleed its steady, frontiersman-like character.
 “Country Honk” skips along like a dusty hoedown, while the dry country twang of “You Got the Silver” wouldn’t sound out of place on a Bob Dylan record.
 Mick Jagger is good value, as always.
 He doesn’t so much sing as run his mouth and he sounds marvellous.
 It’s a real gift.

 There’s enough wrong with Let It Bleed for it to be a rung or two below the Stones’ best work.
 “Live With Me” sounds suspiciously like “Jumpin’ Jack Flash”, while “You Can’t Always Get What You Want” blunders in out of nowhere.
-I’ve never heard something so pleased with itself for being the closing track.
+I’ve never heard a song so pleased with itself for being the closer.
 For every great track there’s a perfectly good one.
-When it’s the Stone, isn’t that enough?8 10
+When it’s the Stone, isn’t that enough?

 I’m not sure why I’ve been so surprised during my time with Let It Bleed.
 Aside from our track record of enjoying contemporary work from the turn of the decade, The Stones are up there with the best of them in terms of influence and longevity in modern music.
 Nevertheless, Let It Bleed has made for an incredibly enjoyable week of listening.
 Sounding of its time rather than showing its age, the mixing pot of influences here makes for a wonderful, characterful tracklist that has aged beautifully.